openharmony/docs/en/application-dev/database/database-distributedobject-guidelines.md

    var remote_object = distributedObject.createDistributedObject({name:undefined, age:undefined, isVis:true,
                   parent:undefined, list:undefined});
    remote_object.setSessionId(sessionId);
-   // After obtaining that the device status goes online, the remote object synchronizes data.
+   // After learning that the device goes online, the remote object synchronizes data.
 That is, name changes to jack and age to 18.
    ```

 4. Observe the data changes of the distributed data object.
-Subscribe to data changes of the remote end.
-When the data is the peer end changes, a callback will be called to return the data changes.
+You can subscribe to data changes of the peer object.
+When the data in the peer object changes, a callback will be called to return the data changes.

    The sample code is as follows: